-(For solo travelers & couples — photographers welcome, adventurers encouraged)
+(For solo travelers & couples, photographers welcome, adventurers encouraged)

-Capture world-class seabird images and experience Newfoundland’s rugged coastlines, charming villages, and wildlife-rich landscapes — all in a small group of just 4 guests.
+Capture world-class seabird images and experience Newfoundland’s rugged coastlines, charming villages, and wildlife-rich landscapes, all in a small group of just 4 guests.
 Whether you're traveling solo or bringing a partner who just wants to explore, this trip blends photography and adventure into one unforgettable experience.

 July 16-22 SOLD OUT

+This isn’t one of those stuffy, stand-in-a-field workshops.
 This is a full-on experience where you’ll explore dramatic coastlines, photograph seabirds at eye level, and soak in the local culture of Newfoundland.

-We’ve designed this trip to balance world-class bird photography opportunities with rich travel experiences — all without feeling rushed or overwhelmed.
+We’ve designed this trip to balance world-class bird photography opportunities with rich travel experiences, all without feeling rushed or overwhelmed.

 Traveling with a partner who doesn’t do photography?
 No problem.

 This trip is perfect for couples where one person loves taking photos and the other just wants to enjoy the views, wildlife, and local charm.
+We’ve included nature walks, a boat excursion, cultural stops, and free time to explore, so everyone leaves with something to remember.

-I’ll be with you in the field, helping you nail sharp, stunning bird photos — no matter what gear you use.
+You won’t just be pointed toward pretty birds and left to figure it out.
+Travis will be with you in the field, helping you nail sharp, stunning bird photos, no matter what gear you use.

 We’ll cover: